Douoo/frontendmentor_challenges/interactive-card-details-form-main/README.md

 ### Continued development

 I started this project with ReactJS but I was a bit frustrated with the number of input fields I had to manage.
 I didn't want to use useState for validation purpose therefore I reverted back to vanilla JS.
 It was not much different using VanillaJS but I was able to use one method for all the invalid events.
 But I hope to complete this project in ReactJS with a form validation where I don't have to use multiple useState or may be make one state that can manage each form state.
-I perfer to use useRef but still useState plays a key role to achieve this.
+I prefer to use useRef but still useState plays a key role to achieve this.
 I didn't want to re-render each and related components on every form submission.
 I will look into this in more detail and see if there are is efficient way to achieve this and if not I guess I will go ahead and use useState.

 ## Author